Managed Workflows for Apache Airflow (MWAA)

 Installing Python dependencies

-LocalStack makes it possible to install Python dependencies for Apache Airflow in your environments.
+LocalStack streamlines the process of installing Python dependencies for Apache Airflow within your environments.

 boto3==1.17.54